Mention security awareness training in a healthcare setting and stress levels start to rise.

 By training your employees to identify and report phishing emails on sight, you could be saving your organizations tens or even hundreds of thousands of dollars in incident response, repairs, and breach fines.

-To find out how much your healthcare organization could save by implementing a powerful employee defense training program, take a look at our cost of phishing susceptibility model.
+To find out how much your healthcare organization could save by implementing a powerful phishing awareness training program, take a look at our cost of phishing susceptibility model.